 Don’t know about you, but I have a little ritual of visiting at least one fabric shop when I’m on holiday abroad and buying even just one little remnant.
 Though usually it’s actually much much more, woe betide my luggage allowance!

 I might have mentioned that all my Romanian family now live in Copenhagen (don’t ask, it’s a long story), so it’s not exactly a holiday destination anymore.
 I usually see the airport, the suburb where my sister lives, and then the airport again.
-Would you believe that in over 20 visits, I have not been to any fabric shops?!?
+Would you believe that in over 20 visits, I have not been to any fabric shops in Copenhagen?!?
 However, a few weeks ago I got a treat: my mum and auntie took me fabric shopping, as a belated birthday present.
 So I got to see the inside of the local fabric stores, took back a nice little haul and now I am going to share my impressions with you in this mini guide.

 Copenhagen is not a big city, so I wasn’t expecting loads of option for fabric shops, but there are quite a few of them, both in the centre and in the suburbs.
 Unfortunately, I did not get to be too choosy and go looking for the independent shops, because it was Saturday and they closed early, but also because I didn’t want to drag my mum and auntie all across the city.
 So we ended up visiting only two, both of them chains, but to be fair, not sure how much more fabric I could have stuffed in my carry on luggage.